rns/kollos-luif-doc/manual.md

 ### Symbol names

-[todo: update the LUIF grammar according to the below description] A LUIF symbol name is any valid Lua name.
+A LUIF symbol name is any valid Lua name.
-In addition, names with non-initial hyphens are allowed.
-Eventually an angle bracket notation for LUIF symbol names, similar to that of the [SLIF](https://metacpan.org/pod/distribution/Marpa-R2/pod/Scanless/DSL.pod#Symbol-names), will allow whitespace
+Eventually names with non-initial hyphens will be allowed and an angle bracket notation for LUIF symbol names, similar to that of the [SLIF](https://metacpan.org/pod/distribution/Marpa-R2/pod/Scanless/DSL.pod#Symbol-names), will allow whitespace